 Click Here for zoom registration links and past power hour agendas!

-Examples of things we might do include: signing petitions, sending emails, making phone calls, creating social media posts, or writing postcards.
-You are not required to do all of the things.
+Examples of things we might do: signing petitions, sending emails, making phone calls, creating social media posts, possibly writing postcards.
+You are not required to do all the things.
 You get to pick and choose what works for your comfort level.
 You will continue to have access to tonight’s agenda, so you can always come back and do any additional actions.

 Climate Action Team